How to Export Google Shopping Product-Level Data

 And that's it!

 For more a in-depth step-by-step guide with screenshots, please follow the steps below...

 1. Download a custom report in Google Ads

-Whilst within your Google Ad account, click on “REPORTS” in the top right menu, then click “Reports” in the drop down menu.
+Whilst within your Google Ads account, click on “REPORTS” in the top right menu, then click “Reports” in the drop down menu.

 Create a custom report by clicking “+ Custom” on the left, then “Table” in the drop down menu.

-From the menu on the left, select “Item ID” and drag it over to the table, then add your chosen performance metrics eg, cost, impressions, clicks, conversions, conv. value, cost per conv. etc.
+From the menu on the right, select “Item ID” and drag it over to the table, then add your chosen performance metrics eg, cost, impressions, clicks, conversions, conv. value, cost per conv. etc.

 Set your reported time period.